deorder/gentoo-crossdev-tools/README.md

 Usage:
 ```
-./crossdev-install-qemu-wrapper <target> <target dir> <architecture>
+usage: crossdev-install-qemu-wrapper ...
+--cd-help (This help)
+--cd-target "<target triplet>" (required)
+--cd-target-dir "<target dir>" (/usr/<target>)
+--cd-config-dir "<config dir>" (/etc/crossdev)
+--cd-qemu-arch (Architecture part of user emulation binary)
 ```
 Example:
 ```
-./crossdev-install-qemu-wrapper aarch64-rpi3s-linux-gnueabi /usr/aarch64-rpi3s-linux-gnueabi aarch64
+./crossdev-install-qemu-wrapper --cd-target aarch64-rpi3s-linux-gnueabi --cd-qemu-arch aarch64
 ```
 ```
-./crossdev-install-qemu-wrapper armv7a-rpi2hs-linux-musleabihf /usr/armv7a-rpi2hs-linux-musleabihf arm
+./crossdev-install-qemu-wrapper --cd-target armv7a-rpi2hs-linux-musleabihf --cd-qemu-arch arm
 ```

-If there is no wrapper for your target just copy an existing C file in `crossdev-qemu-wrapper`, then modify and rename it as needed
+**Note:** If there is no wrapper for your target just copy an existing C file in `crossdev-qemu-wrapper`, then modify and rename it as needed

 ### crossdev-cow-env-init